Karplus-Lab-OSU/pgd/docs/source/docker.rst

 .. note::

-   The repository contains a script named `dev_setup.sh` which builds the containers following the same instructions found in this script.
+   The repository contains a script named `dev-setup.sh` which builds the containers following the same instructions found in this script.
 Use at your own risk as the script may not be updated as often as the documentation.
 When in doubt, trust the docs!